khushbu4066/DSA-BASICS/README.md

 field contains the actual data and the pointer field contains address of the subsequent nodes in the list.

-**Figure 1.3: A Linked List**

-Figure 1.3 represents a linked list with 4 nodes.
-Each node has two parts.
-The left part in the node represents the information part which contains an entire record of data items and the right part represents the pointer to the next node.
-The pointer of the last node contains a null pointer.

 ***Advantage*:** Easier to insert or delete data elements

 ![](vertopal_0072da1cf7c9483f82278d62c70a24bd/media/image13.png){width="2.4027777777777777in"